ember-template-lint/ember-template-lint/docs/rule/no-shadowed-elements.md

 ## no-shadowed-elements

-This rule prevents ambiguity in situations where yielded block param which starts with a lower case letter, is also used within the block itself as an element name.
+This rule prevents ambiguity in situations where a yielded block param which starts with a lower case letter is also used within the block itself as an element name.

 The following code will throw an error: